cgomesu/website/_posts/2021-01-15-Esp32cam-tasmota-webcam-server.md

 ---

 # Changelog
+**Dec 5th, 2021**: I made a tiny change to the default AITHINKER CAM template in the [Updating the template](#updating-the-template) section to *disable* the PWM component on the GPIO4 (flash LED).
+More specifically, instead of assigning `416` (PWM) to IO4 (as in the [official template for such board](https://templates.blakadder.com/ai-thinker_ESP32-CAM.html)), the current template assigns `1` (User) to it.
+This change was motivated by multiple boards becoming unstable when such option was implemented (e.g., turning the flash LED on would cause one or consecutive reboots).
+(Of note, the same issue seems to occur with the relay component and any other component that attempts to control the flash LED.
+My advice is to not use it at all.)
+Disabling the flash LED and using `2.5A` power supplies solved my random reboot and connectivity issues with the firmware `10.0`.
+{: .notice--info }

 **September 3rd, 2021**: Included a new section called [RTSP server](#rtsp-server) that describes how to enable and access the video stream via the Real Time Streaming Protocol (`rtsp://`).
 Also made a few related changes to the table in [Webcam server additional configurations](#webcam-server-additional-configurations).
 {: .notice--success }